whitespace-24/Wids2025-DeepLearningFromScratch/README.md

 ---

-### **Week 3: Transitioning to Image Data with CNNs**

-In this week, the repository explores Convolutional Neural Networks (CNNs), specifically optimized for computer vision tasks like digit recognition.
+📂 Week 3: CNN Fundamentals with PyTorch

+In this phase, we explore the power of CNNs for computer vision, focusing on preserving the spatial relationship of pixels.

-Context: Similar to the previous K-Nearest Neighbors (KNN) implementation, this project utilizes the MNIST dataset (a collection of 70,000 handwritten digits).
+    Dataset: Utilizes the MNIST dataset, a collection of 70,000 handwritten digits.
-Pre-processing: Images are treated as 28×28 pixel grids.
-Unlike basic DNNs that flatten these into vectors, the CNN approach preserves the spatial 2D structure of the digits.

-Key CNN Components Implemented:
-To understand how the code handles spatial features, we focus on three core concepts: Convolutional Layers (Conv2D): Instead of fully-connected weights, these layers use Filters (Kernels) that slide across the image.
-This allows the model to learn local patterns (edges, loops, and curves) using Parameter Sharing, which significantly reduces the number of trained variables.
+    Spatial Awareness: Unlike standard DNNs that flatten images, our CNN treats images as 28×28 pixel grids to preserve 2D structure.

+    Core Concepts Implemented:

+        Convolutional Layers (Conv2D): Uses filters (kernels) to learn local patterns like edges and curves through Parameter Sharing.

-Pooling Layers (MaxPool): These layers perform downsampling (typically taking the maximum value in a 2×2 window) to reduce the computational load and make the feature detection invariant to small shifts or distortions in the handwriting.
+        Pooling Layers (MaxPool): Performs downsampling (typically 2×2) to reduce computational load and create invariance to small distortions.

+🚀 Featured File: SimpleCNN_MNIST.ipynb

-This directory includes SimpleCNN_MNIST.ipynb, a practical implementation of a Convolutional Neural Network using the PyTorch framework on MNSIT dataset.
+A practical implementation of a CNN using the PyTorch framework to establish a performance baseline on the MNIST dataset.

----

-### **Project (Week 4 & 5)**
+🛠️ Weeks 4 & 5: CNN Architecture From Scratch

-This project implements a Convolutional Neural Network (CNN) for MNIST digit classification, where the core convolution and pooling operations are implemented from scratch, instead of using PyTorch’s built-in nn.Conv2d and nn.MaxPool2d.
+The core of this project involves deconstructing the convolution and pooling operations.
+We implement these layers manually to understand the underlying mathematics, bypassing PyTorch’s built-in nn.Conv2d and nn.MaxPool2d.
 📂 File Descriptions

-*conv2d_from_scratch.py*

-This file implements a custom 2D convolution layer.

-Defines the class Conv2DFromScratch, which behaves similarly to nn.Conv2d

-Manually performs convolution using nested loops over:

-batch dimension

-output channels (filters)

-spatial height and width

-Supports:  multiple input/output channels
+1. conv2d_from_scratch.py

+This file defines the Conv2DFromScratch class, mimicking the behavior of standard layers through manual computation.

+    Manual Convolution: Implements the operation using nested loops over the batch, output channels, and spatial dimensions.

-configurable kernel size, stride, and padding
+    Features: Supports multiple input/output channels, configurable kernel size, stride, and padding.

-Stores convolution kernels (weight) and bias (bias) as trainable parameters
+    Trainable Parameters: Manually manages convolution kernels (weights) and biases.

-Uses explicit region-wise multiplication and summation to compute feature maps
+    Logic: Uses explicit region-wise multiplication and summation to generate feature maps.

-*maxpool2d_from_scratch.py*

-This file implements a custom 2D max-pooling layer.
+2. maxpool2d_from_scratch.py

-Defines the class MaxPool2DFromScratch
+Defines the MaxPool2DFromScratch class for spatial downsampling.

-Applies spatial down-sampling by:

-sliding a window over the input feature map
+    Operation: Slides a window over the input feature map and selects the maximum value.

-selecting the maximum value in each window

-Supports configurable kernel size and stride

-Implemented using explicit loops to make the pooling operation transparent
+    Transparency: Implemented with explicit loops to make the pooling operation fully transparent.

-*CNN_MNIST_From_Scratch.ipynb*

-This notebook ties everything together and performs training and evaluation on the MNIST dataset.

-Loads the MNIST dataset using torchvision

-Defines a CNN architecture using:

-Conv2DFromScratch

-MaxPool2DFromScratch

-ReLU activation

-Fully connected layers

-Trains the model using:

-Cross-entropy loss

-Adam optimizer
+    Configurability: Supports custom kernel sizes and strides.

+3. CNN_MNIST_From_Scratch.ipynb

+The master notebook that integrates our custom-built layers for full-scale training and evaluation.

+    Architecture: Combines Conv2DFromScratch, MaxPool2DFromScratch, ReLU activations, and fully connected layers.

+    Training: Optimized using Adam and Cross-entropy loss.

-Evaluates classification performance on test data
+    Workflow: Loads MNIST via torchvision, trains the custom model, and evaluates classification performance on test data.

----

 ## 🚀 Getting Started

 ### Prerequisites